 Justice can both triple jump and triple air dash.
 You can only imagine what that kind of mobility, combined with superior offense, defense, and attack priority compared to virtually every other character in the game, spells out for her as a character.

-Sadly, Justice's rebalancing in Plus R left her without her triple jump and any air dashes unless she preforms a specific full-tension Overdrive, and even then it's temporary.
+Sadly, Justice's rebalancing in Plus R left her without her triple jump and any air dashes unless she performs a specific full-tension Overdrive (Omega Shift), and even then it's temporary.

 Ki Attacks - Pretty much everyone from Asia, which is part of why the surviving Japanese are so highly valued.